Are you paralyzed by your home? Exhausted, overwhelmed and don’t know where to begin to create a home you’ll be proud of?

 As my husband and I raised our five biological and adopted children I felt like our home was in constant chaos.

 Three months after we adopted a sibling group of three children, my sister died of a massive heart attack at age 53.
-Life was already overwhelming but then it became heartbreaking as well.
+Life was already overwhelming but immediately became heartbreaking as well.

-My sister’s only child was just 20 at the time, and over the years I’ve tried to be the best aunt and substitute mom figure while juggling my own busy life.
+Over the years I’ve tried to be the best aunt and substitute mom figure to my niece while juggling my own busy life homeschooling five kids.

 Just a few years later my parents went from their home to a nursing facility in the course of three weeks.